josephmate/JavaMemoryLeakCookbook/01-get-heap-dump.md

 docker exec --interactive --tty --user notroot $dockerId ash jmap -dump:live,format=b,file=/tmp/heap.hprof $(pidof java)
 ```
+Unfortunately, you will have to restart the container to be able to dump heap.
+Attach won't work without `--init`.

-# 4. SE Linux
+# 6. SE Linux
-# 5. GC or CPU Overloaded
+# 7. GC or CPU Overloaded

-# 6. Only JRE
+# 8. Only JRE
-## 7. How far apart the versions can be
+## 1. How far apart the versions can be
-## 8. Core dump
+## 2. Core dump

-# 7. jmap under the hood
+# 9. jmap under the hood

-# 8. Eclipse OpenJ9
+# 10. Eclipse OpenJ9
 OpenJ9 JDKs 8, 11, 12, and 13 do not support the jmap -dump option and JDK9 doesn't have jmap at all.

 <details>